-When you’re in the process of purchasing a new air conditioning, heat pump or another heating system, you will see a big yellow sticker on the unit, telling you the efficiency rating of that specific system.
+When you’re in the process of purchasing a new air conditioner, you will see a big yellow sticker on the unit, telling you the efficiency rating of that specific system.
 These efficiency ratings play a vital role in determining how much the system costs to purchase and operate.

 What does SEER mean?

 What does EER mean?

-EER, (Energy Efficiency Ratio) on the other hand, is more like calculating the “highway miles” of the system, as it is tested based on higher operating temperatures, generally 95 degrees or higher.
-It allows you to measure how efficiently a system will operate based on specific temperatures outside.
+The Energy Efficiency Ratio (EER) is similar to calculating the total “highway miles” of the system, as it is tested based on higher operating temperatures of 95 degrees or higher.
+This type of rating allows you to measure how efficiently a system will operate based on specific temperatures outside.
 This rating also takes into account humidity removal and is useful because it shows how an air conditioner performs under maximum cooling load.
-The higher the EER, the more efficient the system!
+The higher the Energy Efficiency Ratio, the more efficient the system!

+It’s important to be familiar with both Seasonal Energy Efficiency Ratings (SEER) and Energy Efficiency Ratios (EER) because an average central air conditioner needs to operate efficiently on mild, warm, hot, and humid days.
 You shouldn’t sacrifice one rating for the other, and it’s important to keep in mind that an air conditioner unit with a high SEER rating won’t necessarily also have a high EER rating.
 Look at both ratings to make a wise purchase.

 What does HSPF mean?

-The HSPF (heating seasonal performance factor) is used most commonly to determine the efficiency of heat pump systems.
-The higher the HSPF, the more efficient the heat pump.
-Like SEER, the HSPF measures efficiency over the course of one entire season as a ratio of heat generated to electricity consumed.
+The Heating Seasonal Performance Factor (HSPF) is a metric that is used to determine the efficiency of heat pump systems.
+The higher the HSPF rating, the more efficient the heat pump.
+The definition of a HSPF rating is the amount of heat generated throughout an average winter season, compared to the total quantity of electricity that is consumed.